0xceba/tokens_sandboxes/README.md

 page.url:securemail
 ```

-Among the results is an invitation URL for an employee of Ross Stores to communicate with Alliance Data:
+Among the results is an invitation URL for an employee of Ross Stores to communicate with someone from AllianceData:
 ![Alliance Data Ross Stores](/images/alliance_data_ross.jpg)

 Zix is a major provider of these secure email portals so if we search for submissions hosted by Zix’s ASN and a parameter that indicates that they are invitation links: